-The rules of conduct for the members of the Issuer's board of directors and of its specialised committees, as well as the rules governing the functioning of these bodies, are laid out in the Corporate Governance Charter
+The rules of conduct for the members of the Issuer's board of directors and of its specialised committees, as well as the rules governing the functioning of these bodies, are laid out in the Corporate Governance Charter (the "Charter").

-(the "Charter").
 This document also includes the Dealing Code, which defines the rules applicable to transactions in shares of the Issuer.
-The Issuer's Charter was published for the first time at the end of 2005.
+The Charter was published for the first time at the end of 2005.
 Since then, the board of directors has ensured that this document remains in line with the 2009 Code and the various legal developments in the field of corporate governance.
-It was last amended on 29 July 2016 mainly to adapt it to the new regulations on statutory audit and on market abuse as well as to the decisions taken in 2016 by the board of directors and the general shareholders' meeting regarding the remuneration policy.
+It was last amended by the board of directors on 15 March 2018 to take into account organisational changes that had taken place within the Issuer.
 The document thus amended is available on the Issuer's website (www.gbl.be).

-3.1 COMPOSITION OF THE BOARD OF DIRECTORS AT THE DATE OF THIS PROSPECTUS
+3.1 BOARD OF DIRECTORS